Kiteboarding in Hamata, Egypt

 Kite Village Hamata

-For the local kitespots, Hamata has only one, but a really big one, almost endless space with crystal clear water with always enough space for everybody.
-The spot is just a gem for the kitesurfing lessons or practicing beginners.
-The water is flat with no waves although it could get choppy sometimes with the wind, but in general, it is a pretty smooth ride with water depth only about up to your waist if not the knee and pretty consistent cross on-shore winds.
+For the local kitespots, Hamata has only one, but a really big one!
+It’s an almost endless space with crystal clear water and always enough space for everybody.
+The spot is just a gem for kitesurfing lessons or practicing beginners.
+The water is flat with no waves although it could get choppy sometimes with the wind, but in general it’s a pretty smooth ride.
+The water depth is typically up to your waist (if not the knee) with pretty consistent cross on-shore winds.

 How to get to the Kite Village?

 You can reach Hamata by air.
 There are several flights from Europe landing at the airport of the city of Marsa Alam.
-If you are planning your kitesurfing holidays in Hamata, it would be a good idea to get your airport transfer organised beforehand.
+If you’re planning your kiteboarding holidays in Hamata, it would be a good idea to get your airport transfer organised beforehand.
 There are several options at the airport, but you know how it works.
-You usually end up paying 3 times more than normally thinking you cracked a hell of a deal, specially when there is a language barrier.
+You usually end up paying 3 times more than normal thinking you cracked a hell of a deal, especially when there is a language barrier.
 So plan ahead and pre-book your ride.
 SunTransfers is what we usually go for as you get the best price.

 Marsa Alam is the closest airport to Hamata, about 180km away, so you should be there in just a couple of hours and a bit.